Should You Get Survivorship Life Insurance?

 When purchasing a survivorship life insurance policy, make sure to discuss these options with your financial planner:

 - If you would like a whole life policy vs. a variable universal life policy.
 These two policies have different investment/savings options that can impact cash values.
-Learn more about cash values in life insurance.

 - Find out if your policy has the option to split the policy into two separate policies if needed.
 Your situation in life can change, a good insurance policy will have the ability to change with you.
 Some insurance policies have a rider that allows you to split the policy in certain circumstances, for example in a divorce.